Last Updated on February 2, 2021 by George

 This is important to give the person an out so that they don’t feel obligated to provide a statement which is less than favourable.

 Always a good idea to provide information that outlines your case in advance, to potential reference givers and ask if they are in a position to support your candidacy by providing a positive recommendation.

 Can my employer give me a bad reference?
 Yes and No?

-If you think the statements made in a reference are misleading, untrue and believe it could harm your future employment unfairly.
+If you think the statements made are misleading, untrue and believe it could harm your future employment unfairly.

 You may be able to sue for ‘negligent misstatement’, but it always a good idea to first seek an amicable way to resolve the issue.

 Just have to be accurate and truthful, as an example,

 if you were disciplined in your last job, your employer could mention this on your reference as long as it was properly investigated at the time.

 If there was no case to answer then an employer is not obligated to mention it, as this would be misleading and potentially giving you a bad reference by doing so.